4d/go-mobile/docs/tutorials/relations/one-to-many-relations.md

 > In this tutorial, we will use the relation names between your tables.
 Giving descriptive relation names can make your project structure definition easier.

-Let's get started by downloading the Starter Project:
+Let's get started by downloading the Starter project:

 <div style= {{ textAlign: "center", marginTop: "20px", marginBottom: "20px" }}>
-<a className="button"
+<a className="button button--primary"
-href="https://github.com/4d-for-ios/tutorial-OneToManyRelations/archive/c006015afeb0e134d872152f53b8cd5e4dcb59bb.zip">ONE TO MANY STARTER PROJECT</a>
+href="https://github.com/4d-for-ios/tutorial-OneToManyRelations/archive/c006015afeb0e134d872152f53b8cd5e4dcb59bb.zip">ONE TO MANY Starter project</a>
 </div>

 In this tutorial, we are going to build a colorful **Task app** using 4D for iOS.